Harold Ockenga: Pastoral career

 Ockenga began his pastoral ministry in New Jersey, at two Methodist churches.
 In 1931 he accepted an invitation from Clarence E. Macartney to become a pastoral assistant at the First Presbyterian Church of Pittsburgh.
-During 1931 both Machen and Macartney recommended Ockenga for the position of pastor at Point Breeze Presbyterian church, in Pittsburgh.
-Ockenga went to be the associate pastor at Park Street Church, Boston, MA in 1936.
+During 1931 both Machen and Macartney recommended Ockenga for the position of pastor at Point Breeze Presbyterian Church, in Pittsburgh.
+That same year, Ockenga was ordained as a Presbyterian minister, though he had earlier received ordination as a Methodist.
+In 1936 he was called to be the associate pastor at Park Street Church in Boston.

-In 1937, at Conrad's death, Ockenga was appointed to succeed Arcturus Z. Conrad as the pastor of the Park Street Church in Boston.
+In 1937, at the death of Park Street's longtime pastor, Arcturus Z. Conrad, Ockenga was appointed his successor.
 He continued in that post until 1969.
 During his pastoral career at Park Street, Ockenga delivered many sermons that later formed the substance of various books he wrote.
-In all he wrote a dozen books dealing with biblical themes, and pastoral commentaries on biblical texts and bible characters.
+In all he wrote a dozen books dealing with biblical themes, and pastoral commentaries on biblical texts and Bible characters.
 His congregation thrived during much of his pastorate as he exercised considerable talents as a preacher, evangelist, leader and organizer.

 In 1950, Park Street Church hosted Billy Graham's (first mid-century transcontinental) evangelistic crusade, which was regarded as highly successful.
 On the strength of that event, both Graham and Ockenga then conducted an evangelistic tour of New England.
-Ockenga later assisted Graham, Nelson Bell and Carl F. H. Henry in organizing the evangelical periodical, Christianity Today.
+Ockenga later assisted Graham, Nelson Bell and Carl F. H. Henry in organizing the evangelical periodical Christianity Today.
 He served as chairman of the board of the magazine until 1981.

 Evangelical reformer and leader

 Fundamentalist controversy

 In addition to his pastoral career and writings, Ockenga became a significant leader in a mid-twentieth-century reforming movement known as Neo-Evangelicalism or the New Evangelicalism.
 Its roots are found in the theological controversy between Protestant Fundamentalists and Protestant Liberals or Modernists in the earlier part of the twentieth century.
 Much of the controversy centered on questions of the historicity of the Bible, biblical inerrancy, biblical interpretation, creationism and evolution, and various doctrines such as the deity of Christ, the Virgin Birth of Christ, the Atonement, the bodily resurrection of Christ, and the Second Advent of Christ.
-The reaction of many Fundamentalists to the influence of liberal Protestant theology and modern secular beliefs led to a withdrawal from many of the mainline denominations and institutions.
-In addition, the Fundamentalists believed that anyone, regardless of religious outlook, could be involved with social action and so they wanted to retreat to deal only with the "Spiritual Gospel."
+The reaction of many Fundamentalists to the influence of liberal Protestant theology and modern secular beliefs was to withdraw from many of the mainline denominations and institutions.
+In addition, the Fundamentalists believed that anyone, regardless of religious outlook, could be involved with social action and so they wanted to retreat to focus on promoting the "Spiritual Gospel".

 However, Ockenga and some other younger and emerging figures inside those churches felt uncomfortable about the militant isolation from culture.
-Ockenga also believed that Jesus came to deal with the physical well-being in addition to the more serious spiritual well-being of the people he met.
-Alongside of Ockenga were figures such as Carl F. H. Henry, Harold Lindsell, Wilbur M. Smith, and Edward John Carnell.
+Ockenga also believed that Jesus came to deal with the physical well-being of the people he met in addition to their more serious spiritual well-being.
+Alongside Ockenga were figures such as Carl F. H. Henry, Harold Lindsell, Wilbur M. Smith, and Edward John Carnell.